Cristiano Ronaldo wins Ballon d'Or 2016

 In 2010-15, it also featured votes from national team captains and managers.

-FIFA will award its own prize for the world's top performing player -- with Ronaldo, Messi and Atletico Madrid's France striker Antoine Griezmann shortlisted -- in a ceremony due to be held on January 9 in Zurich, Switzerland.
+FIFA will award its own prize for the world's top performing player -- with Ronaldo, Messi and Atletico Madrid striker Antoine Griezmann shortlisted -- in a ceremony due to be held on January 9 in Zurich, Switzerland.

+Griezmann, who was top scorer at Euro 2016 with six goals for losing finalist France, was third behind Messi in the Ballon d'Or voting.

+Messi's Barca clubmates Luis Suarez and Neymar were fourth and fifth respectively ahead of Real's Gareth Bale, a semifinalist at Euro 2016 with Wales.

 Ronaldo's success was foreshadowed late Sunday when an image purporting to show a leaked front cover of the latest edition of France Football -- declaring him the winner -- appeared on social media late Sunday.